 Oxygen sensor The oxygen sensor is an instrument for managing the exhaust emissions of petrol, diesel and gas engines.
 It is an oxygen concentration sensor which measures the residual oxygen content of the exhaust gases and...
-Function The oxygen sensor is an instrument for controlling the exhaust emissions of petrol, diesel and gas engines.
-It is an oxygen concentration sensor which measures the residual oxygen content of the exhaust gas and then transmits a signal to the engine control unit in the form of an electric voltage.
+Function The oxygen sensor is an instrument for managing the exhaust emissions of petrol, diesel and gas engines.
+It is an oxygen concentration sensor which measures the residual oxygen content of the exhaust gases and then transmits a signal to the engine management system in the form of an electric voltage.
 The oxygen sensor voltage allows the control unit to detect whether the mixture is too lean or rich.
-If the mixture is too rich, the control unit reduces the quantity of fuel in the A/F ratio and increases it if the mixture is too lean.
+The control unit reduces the quantity of fuel in the A/F ratio if it is too rich, and increases it if it is too lean.

-The value measured by the oxygen sensor allows the control unit to adjust the amount of fuel injected to obtain an optimum mixture.
-This creates ideal conditions for treatment of the exhaust gases in the catalytic converter Is the engine load taken into account here.
+The value measured by the oxygen sensor allows the control unit to adjust the amount of fuel injected to attain an optimum mixture.
+This creates ideal conditions for treatment of the exhaust gases in the catalytic converter.
+This also takes account of the engine load.
 There may also be a second oxygen sensor, the diagnostic sensor (downstream of the catalytic converter).
-This detects whether the control sensor (upstream of the cat) is functioning to optimum effect.
+This detects whether the control sensor (upstream of the CAT) is functioning to optimum effect.
 The control unit can then calculate how to compensate for this.
-Configuration in the exhaust gas system In more recent engines, the exhaust system has an oxygen sensor upstream and downstream of the catalytic converter.
-The exhaust gases flow over the electrode side of the sensor element, while the other is in contact with the outside air.
-The outside air acts as a reference here for measurement of the residual oxygen content.
-The system has been simplified by the latest generation of oxygen sensors, in which the reference value measured against the outside air is replaced by a reference voltage.
-Types of oxygen sensors Today there are basically two different types of sensor: the binary and the universal exhaust gas oxygen (UEGO) sensor.
-The binary exhaust gas oxygen sensor When at operating temperature (from 350 °C), the binary sensor generates a change in electric voltage depending on the oxygen level in the exhaust.
+Types of oxygen sensors Today there are basically two different types of sensor: Binary sensor Today there are basically two different types of sensor: the binary and the wideband sensor.
+When at operating temperature (from 350 °C), the binary sensor generates a change in electric voltage depending on the oxygen level in the exhaust.
 It compares the residual oxygen content in the exhaust with the oxygen level of the ambient air and identifies the transition from a rich mixture (lack of air) to a lean mixture (excess air) and vice versa.
+Wideband sensor